2012 Norwegian Football Cup final: Tromsø

-Tromsø won 2–0 after two goals from Steffen Nystrøm against the Third Division side Porsanger in the First Round.
-Tromsø met Stjørdals-Blink in the Second Round, six years after they met in the Second Round of the 2006 Norwegian Football Cup, and Tromsø won 2–1 after goals from William Frantzen and Thomas Drage.
-Tromsdalen, who have met only either Tromsø or Bodø/Glimt in the Third Round since 1993, were beaten 4–0 in the Third Round after goals from Ruben Yttergård Jenssen, Zdeněk Ondrášek, Fredrik Björck and Vegard Lysvoll.
+Tromsø won 2–0 after two goals from Steffen Nystrøm against the Third Division side Porsanger in the first round.
+Tromsø met Stjørdals-Blink in the second round, six years after they met in the second round of the 2006 Norwegian Football Cup, and Tromsø won 2–1 after goals from William Frantzen and Thomas Drage.
+Tromsdalen, who have met only either Tromsø or Bodø/Glimt in the third round since 1993, were beaten 4–0 in the third round after goals from Ruben Yttergård Jenssen, Zdeněk Ondrášek, Fredrik Björck and Vegard Lysvoll.

-Remi Johansen sent Tromsø in the lead after 42 minutes in the Fourth Round match against second-tier team Start.
+Remi Johansen sent Tromsø in the lead after 42 minutes in the fourth-round match against second-tier team Start.
 Rolf Daniel Vikstøl equalized for Start three minutes into injury time, and after none of the team scored in the extra time the match was decided in a penalty shoot-out, which Tromsø won 4–1.
-Tromsø eliminated rivals FK Bodø/Glimt in the quarterfinal after Ondrášek scored the only goal at Aspmyra Stadion.
-Last years Tippeligaen winners, Molde, the only team who won against Tromsø at Alfheim Stadion last season, were drawn against Tromsø in the semi-final.
-Ondrášek scored the first goal in the semi-final at Alfheim, and Tromsø were leading 1–0 at half time.
-Ole Martin Årst scored Tromsø's second goal in the 72nd minute, and when Molde only managed to score once, Daniel Chima seven minutes before full-time, Tromsø were ready for their first Norwegian Cup final since 1996.
+Tromsø eliminated rivals FK Bodø/Glimt in the quarter-final after Ondrášek scored the only goal at Aspmyra Stadion.
+Last years Tippeligaen winners, Molde, the only team who won against Tromsø at Alfheim Stadion last season, were drawn against Tromsø in the semi--final.
+Ondrášek scored the first goal in the semi--final at Alfheim, and Tromsø were leading 1–0 at half time.
+Ole Martin Årst scored Tromsø's second goal in the 72nd minute, and when Molde only managed to score once, Daniel Chima seven minutes before full-time, Tromsø were ready for their first Norwegian Cup -final since 1996.